 Assistive technology is the name given to a wide range of software and hardware which can make everyday gadgets and equipment accessible to someone living with visual impairment.

 For example, adding speech and magnification tools to your computer or mobile phone could help you to continue or gain employment and keep in touch with friends and family more easily.
 Whilst having access to video magnifiers could help you enjoy your hobbies and make the most of your leisure time.

 Book an appointment

-You can book a free one-to-one appointment with our Assistive Technology Advisor to discover which technology is right for you.
+You can book a free one-to-one appointment with our Assistive Technology Officer to discover which technology is right for you.
 You will receive personalised advice based on your needs and given the opportunity to try different equipment and software.

 We also offer training, home visits and a delivery and installation service.
 There is a small charge for these services, so please contact us for more information.

 Find out more about types of Assistive technology products